andreavisani/andreavisani/README.md

 Familiar with Agile and Scrum methodologies.

 ## 🎓 Studies:
-I'm currently on level 3 of Computer Programming at Algonquin College ([take a look at my courses](https://www.algonquincollege.com/sat/program/computer-programming/#courses)).
+I'm currently on level 4 of Computer Programming at Algonquin College ([take a look at my courses](https://www.algonquincollege.com/sat/program/computer-programming/#courses)).
 I'm proudly maintaining a GPA of 4.0 and have been nominated to the dean's list every semester.

 ## 📫 Contact Me:
 Feel free to reach out to me via email:
-- visa0004@algonquinlive.com
+- visaniandrea.92@gmail.com

 Let's connect on [LinkedIn](https://www.linkedin.com/in/andreavisani/)

 ## Extra:
 Beyond my academic pursuits, I am a fervent soccer enthusiast.
-Recently, I uncovered a newfound passion for indoor climbing, and I pride myself on being a proficient home cook.